barneyb/johann/README.md

 ## Building Johann Programs

-First, you'll need `arm64-apple-darwin` machine (aka Apple Silicon, running macOS) to run on, with the command-line developer/Xcode tools installed.
+First, you'll need an `arm64-apple-darwin` machine (aka Apple Silicon, with macOS) to run on, with the command-line developer/Xcode tools installed.

 If your source is in `program.jn`, first compile it with `./bin/jnc < program.jn > program.s`.
 Next, assemble and link with `gcc program.s ./lib/jstdlib.o -o program`.
 Now you can execute it: `./program`.
 If you have multiple source files, compile and assemble them separately (with `-c`), and then link the object files into the final binary.
 The standard library (`./lib/jstdlib.o`) is pre-assembled and only needs to be linked.